When Pogroms Returned to Eastern Europe

 "They dragged the women and children out by their hair"

-On the morning of the 12th of April 2014, a group of 50 heavily-armed men, uniformed men led by FSB Colonel in retirement Igor Girkin and curated by his associates in the GRU crossed the border into Ukraine.
+On the morning of the 12th of April 2014, a group of 50 heavily-armed, uniformed men led by FSB Colonel Igor Girkin and curated by his associates in the GRU crossed the border into Ukraine.
 After arriving to the transport hub of Sloviansk, they linked up with local collaborators.
-As they were preparing for their next move, two local policemen saw them.
-They were promptly beaten and taken prisoner.
-One was given a phone to call the city’s police chief to negotiate the cops’ release; once the police chief arrived, he too was taken prisoner.
+As they were preparing for their next move, they were spotted by two local policemen.
+The policemen were promptly beaten and taken prisoner.
+One was given a phone to call the city’s police chief to negotiate the policemen’s release; once the police chief arrived, he too was taken prisoner.

 The collaborators were armed with weapons from the police arsenal and put to work building barricades, while Girkin’s group moved out to secure the City Council and the local SBU (Security Service of Ukraine) headquarters.
 Later that day they also attacked the police station in neighbouring city of Kramatorsk, though they didn’t have the manpower to leave a garrison there.